Occupational Therapy and the Management of Post Concussion Syndrome:

 - Recommend wearing sunglasses to help with photosensitivity (sensitivity to bright lights)

 Client’s often report hyperacusis (a disorder of noise perception in which clients report being overly sensitive to a range of sounds).
 OT works with client to develop a noise sensitivity plan as follows:

-- develop a plan to gradually improve cognitive endurance when there is background noise
+- OT works with the client to develop a plan to gradually improve cognitive endurance when there is background noise

 - OT works with client to help develop an appropriate individualized sleep routine

-- reviews strategies to help fall asleep and return to sleep after waking
+- OT reviews strategies to help fall asleep and return to sleep after waking

-For more details on how an Occupational Therapist can help manage Post concussion symptoms, please do not hesitate to email Sheri Martin Soosaar at Creative Therapy Health Services or call (519) 954-5026.
+For more details on how an Occupational Therapist can help manage Post concussion symptoms, please feel free to email Sheri Martin Soosaar at Creative Therapy Health Services or call (519) 954-5026.